 Following intravenous dosing, fluticasone propionate showed polyexponential kinetics and had a terminal elimination half-life of approximately 7.8 hours.
 Less than 5% of a radiolabeled oral dose was excreted in the urine as metabolites, with the remainder excreted in the feces as parent drug and metabolites.

 Gender: No significant difference in clearance (CL/F) of fluticasone propionate was observed.

-Pediatrics: A population pharmacokinetic analysis was performed for FLOVENT HFA using steady-state data from 4 controlled clinical trials and single-dose data from 1 controlled clinical trial.
-The combined cohort for analysis included 269 patients (161 males and 108 females) with asthma aged 6 months to 66 years who received treatment with FLOVENT HFA.
+Pediatrics: A population pharmacokinetic analysis was performed for FLOVENT HFA using steadystate data from 4 controlled clinical trials and single-dose data from 1 controlled clinical trial.
+The combined cohort for analysis included 269 subjects (161 males and 108 females) with asthma aged 6 months to 66 years who received treatment with FLOVENT HFA.
 Most of these subjects (n = 215) were treated with FLOVENT HFA 44 mcg given as 88 mcg twice daily.
-FLOVENT HFA was delivered using an AeroChamber Plus VHC with a face mask to patients aged less than 4 years.
-Data from adult patients with asthma following FLOVENT HFA 110 mcg given as 220 mcg twice daily (n = 15) and following FLOVENT HFA 220 mcg given as 440 mcg twice daily (n = 17) at steady state were also included.
-Data for 22 patients came from a single-dose crossover study of 264 mcg (6 doses of FLOVENT HFA 44 mcg) with and without AeroChamber Plus VHC in children with asthma aged 4 to 11 years.
+FLOVENT HFA was delivered using an AeroChamber Plus VHC with a mask to subjects aged younger than 4 years.
+Data from adult subjects with asthma following FLOVENT HFA 110 mcg given as 220 mcg twice daily (n = 15) and following FLOVENT HFA 220 mcg given as 440 mcg twice daily (n = 17) at steady state were also included.
+Data for 22 subjects came from a single-dose crossover study of 264 mcg (6 doses of FLOVENT HFA 44 mcg) with and without AeroChamber Plus VHC in children with asthma aged 4 to 11 years.